NQF Levels 1-10 | Guide to South Africa’s Qualifications

 This system encourages lifelong learning and keeps qualifications relevant in a changing world.
 But what are these credits?

-In the NQF, credits indicate how much learning is needed for a qualification.
+In the NQF, credits indicate the amount of learning required for a qualification.
 Each qualification has a set number of credits, showing the amount of work required to achieve its learning outcomes.

 NQF Levels and Qualifications: Pathways of Progression